 - Inhalants such as glue or paint thinners

 Many programs are available to help a spouse on drugs.
 Identifying which program is most suited for your spouse is one of the first steps on the road to recovery.
-Many centers today consider a spouse's involvement in dealing with a drug-addicted spouse essential to that person's recovery.
-If you feel ready to discuss treatment options or need a helping hand in knowing how to help an addict or alcoholic spouse, call us now on 1-800-928-9139 to speak to someone who can guide you through the options.
+Many centers today consider a spouse’s involvement in dealing with a drug-addicted spouse essential to that person’s recovery.
+If you feel ready to discuss treatment options or need a helping hand in knowing how to help an addict or alcoholic spouse, call us now on 1-888-287-0471 Who Answers? to speak to someone who can guide you through the options.

 Keys to Helping an Addicted Spouse